What Is a Scholarly Source? | Beginner's Guide

 - Quoting: This means including the exact words of another source in your paper.
 The quoted text must be enclosed in quotation marks or (for longer quotes) presented as a block quote.
 Quote a source when the meaning is difficult to convey in different words or when you want to analyze the language itself.

 - Paraphrasing: This means putting another person’s ideas into your own words.
 It allows you to integrate sources more smoothly into your text, maintaining a consistent voice.
 It also shows that you have understood the meaning of the source.
+You can do this by yourself or use a paraphrasing tool.

 - Summarizing: This means giving an overview of the essential points of a source.
 Summaries should be much shorter than the original text.
 You should describe the key points in your own words and not quote from the original text.